-The question for the Board is whether, in this matter, Taxpayer gave up its right to the \$72,452.00 tax credit in return for a waiver of \$903.08.
+The question for the Board is whether, in this matter, Taxpayer gave up its right to the \$147,101 tax credit in return for a savings in the amount \$8.05.
+It is obvious that Taxpayer did not knowingly do so.

-Taxpayer did not dispute, nor does it now dispute, that it owed \$3,330.00 in taxes, plus interest in the amount of \$141.15 and penalties in the amount of \$832.50 for 2012.
+Taxpayer did not dispute, nor does it now dispute, that it owed \$380 in taxes, plus interest in the amount of \$16.10 plus penalties for 2012.
 The question is, under the facts of this case, whether Act No. 421 bars the Taxpayer from receiving the distinct R & D credit.

 It is axiomatic that the Taxpayer did not intentionally "agree" to give up the requested credit in return for the minor amount that it received through the amnesty program.
 However, the ultimate question for the Board is whether this is the effect of the terms of the Amnesty Act.

 The Secretary is of the opinion that requesting amnesty on any balance due prohibits the Board from hearing Taxpayer's refund denial which is wholly unrelated to the Taxpayer's amnesty.

 Our courts have recognized that jurisdiction over the subject matter is the legal power and authority to hear and determine a particular class of actions or proceedings.
 Smith v.
-Gretna Mach. and Iron Works, 617 So.2d 144, 145 (LA.
+Gretna Mach. and Iron Works, 617 So.2d 144, 145 (La.
 App.
 5 Cir.
 1993).
 As with all exceptions, the movant bears the burden of proving the lack of jurisdiction.
 Id.